Skip to content

 Spring 2018 nature experiences

 Spring is the most beautiful time of the year for me.
-After the cold winter months, nature comes back to life, the migratory birds return from the south, many animals end their hibernation and a magical mist forms in the water landscapes almost every morning.
+After the cold winter months, nature comes back to life, the migratory birds from the south return, many animals end their winter rest and in the water landscapes a magical mist forms almost every morning.

-The beautiful spring season is now over and I'm already looking forward to next year.
-For now, however, I would like to share my experiences with you in my highlight video from this spring.
+Meanwhile, the beautiful spring season is over again and I'm already looking forward with anticipation to next year.
+But now I would like to share my experiences with you with my highlight video from this spring.

 Wildlife spring - feelings in a state of emergency

 Whether the much-cited spring fever really exists in humans is still very controversial.
-In the animal world, however, there is no doubt about it.
-Every spring, all animal species seem to go into a veritable state of emotional emergency.
+In the animal world, however, they exist without any doubt.
+Every spring, all animal species seem to enter a veritable state of emotional emergency.

-From show-offs and courtship rituals to dances and endless songs, the males leave nothing out to find a partner.
-For endless songs, for example, the Nightingale known, which I was able to film particularly well this year.
+From displays of impersonation and courtship rituals to dances and seemingly endless songs, males leave nothing out to find a mate.
+For endless songs, for example, is the Nightingale known, which I was able to film particularly well this year.

-The incredibly varied song of the male is a spring experience in itself.
+The male's incredibly varied song is a springtime experience in itself.

 Spring fever and mating behavior in the animal world are as diverse as the species themselves.
 Female toads leave their winter quarters with the males in piggyback and make their way to their spawning grounds in the pond.
-At this time of year, the slow worm can also be found in the pond, competing with its rivals for a potential mate.
+At this time, the slow worm, among others, can also be found at these sites, which literally wrestles with its opponents for a potential mate.

-Meanwhile, the common terns launch attacks on their conspecifics in order to claim the most coveted breeding island on the water for themselves.
-Breeding sites are claimed everywhere, females are attracted and rivals are driven away.
+Meanwhile, the Common Terns launch attacks on their conspecifics to claim the most coveted breeding island on the body of water.
+Breeding sites are claimed everywhere, females are attracted and opponents are driven away.

 Fun and games for the next generation

-But spring can also be a family time.
-The fox cubs leave the den for the first time in May and are still particularly keen to play at this time.
-I am delighted to have had one or two nice encounters with fox cubs or young foxes this year.
-In the meantime, they have all left their den and are exploring their new surroundings.
+But it can also be familiar in the spring.
+The fox cubs leave the den for the first time in May and are still particularly eager to play at this time.
+I am glad that I had one or the other nice encounter with fox cubs or young foxes this year.
+In the meantime they have all left their den and are exploring their new surroundings.

-Another special experience for me was the hatching of two Crane chicks.
+A special experience for me was also the hatching of two Crane chicks.
 The moment when mother crane rises and her two chicks see the light of day together for the first time is simply indescribable.
-I have never experienced anything so intimate and heartbreaking in nature.
+I have yet to experience anything comparably intimate and heartbreaking in nature.

-It was also amazing how quickly the two chicks got to grips with their surroundings and instinctively knew what to do and what not to do.
-Without, however, testing the limits of what was possible and occasionally falling out of the nest out of sheer eagerness and playfulness. ?
+It was also amazing how quickly the two chicks found their way around their environment and instinctively knew what to do and what not to do.
+Without, however, testing the limits of what is possible, and one or the other time plopping out of the nest out of sheer overzealousness and playfulness. ?

-It was a similar story with the roe deer.
-At least with the yearlings that I was able to film in the Lower Oder Valley National Park.
-They kept feigning a fight and chasing each other across fields and meadows.
-They will probably have to wait another year before they mate for the first time.
+It was similar with the deer.
+At least with the yearlings, which I could film in the National Park Lower Oder Valley.
+They faked a fight again and again and chased each other over fields and meadows.
+Probably they will have to be patient for another year until their first mating.

-In any case, I also had a great time this spring and was able to learn a lot of new things about our natural world and my animal actors.
-I hope that I was able to give you a good impression with my spring video and can only recommend that you set your alarm clock a little earlier next spring. ?
+In any case, I also had a great time this spring and was able to learn a lot of new things about our nature and my animal actors.
+I hope that I could give you a good impression with my spring video and I can only recommend you to set the alarm clock a little earlier next spring. ?

-Until then I am happy if you continue to hear from me in the Wildlife Blog be surprised by our local nature.
+Until then I am happy if you continue to hear from me in the Wildlife Blog be surprised by our native nature.

 Stephan from CareElite

-PS: By the way, here you can find my personal Nature film websitewhere you can find out more about me.
-Otherwise, I wish you lots of fun in the CareElite Blog.
+PS.: By the way, here you come to my personal Nature film websitewhere you can learn more about me.
+Otherwise I wish you continue to have fun in the CareElite Blog.

 Stephan Schulz